RoyArmony/jetson-tools/README.md

-# jetson-tools
+# Jetson Tools

-A collection of small utility scripts for NVIDIA Jetson boards
+A collection of useful scripts and utilities for NVIDIA Jetson devices.

+## Included tools

+- `auto_fan_service`: Controls a fan based on CPU temperature using Jetson.GPIO.

+More tools coming soon!